19hours/sg-statutes/Acts/Road Traffic Act.md

 ### Special purpose licences

-28A\.—(1) Any person intending to keep or use any vehicle for purposes of research and development or for any other special purpose may apply to the Registrar for a licence (referred to in this Part as a special purpose licence) allowing him to keep or use such vehicle on a road.
+28A\.—(1) Any person intending to keep or use any vehicle for purposes of research and development or for any other special purpose (but not an approved trial or approved special use within the meaning of section 6C) may apply to the Registrar for a licence (referred to in this Part as a special purpose licence) allowing him to keep or use such vehicle on a road.

+[Act 10 of 2017 wef 24/08/2017]

 [28/2001]